everycure-org/matrix/docs/src/FAQ/common_errors.md

 !!! note
     We currently do not push the arm64 image to the registry because our cluster runs on intel CPUs.
 So this is only meant for local development.

-## Permission denied error when trying to connect to Docker daemon ono WSL
+## Permission denied error when trying to connect to Docker daemon on WSL

 We noticed that some WSL users encountered the following error when onboarding, specifically when running `Make` for the first time:
 ```